ethereum-optimism/optimism/README.md

 # The Optimistic Ethereum Spec

-This repository holds the work-in-progress specification for a "Simple Optimistic Rollup"; a minimum viable version of the Optimistic Ethereum protocol.
+This repository holds the work-in-progress specification for the next version of Optimistic Ethereum.

+This spec is developped iteratively, specifying a rollup of increasing complexity.
+The current stage specifies a "rollup" whose only transactions are deposits (L2 transactions submitted on L1).

 A more detailed, though potentially out of date specification can be found on the `alpha` branch.

 ## Work in Progress